-Ref Ref Topic 19 & 20 19 & 20 Supplementary Information: the principle that parity should be maintained between Open Banking journeys and ASPSP direct online channel journeys.
-Supplementary Information may be required: Where fees and charges apply (e.g. for single CHAPS payment) Where interest rates apply To facilitate confirmation of payee (for UK implementations, where ASPSPs applied COP validation and found inconsistency Where the PSU has been identified by the ASPSP messages in ASPSP's own online platforms) To show value-add information based on function positive customer outcome (e.g. cashflow predict For high value transactions using a different payr • .
-21. 21.
-Functionality - payment initiation For example, even if an international payment can only be made through a web browser when a PSU accesses the ASPSP directly, the PSU must be able to make an international payment ent via a PISP irrespective of authentication channel.
-25. 25.
-Functionality - payment status This deals with the status of payment and more specifically, to meet the regulatory requirement as per PSR Reg.
+Ref Торіс 19 & 20 Supplementary Information: ASPSPs should determine the situations where Supplementary Information is required to be shown to the PSU, having regard to the principle that parity should be maintained between Open Banking journeys and ASPSP direct online channel journeys.
+Supplementary Information may be required: Where fees and charges apply (e.g. for single CHAPS payment) Where interest rates apply To facilitate confirmation of payee (for UK implementations, where ASPSPs applied COP validation and found inconsistency between payee account name To display a PSU warning that the relevant payment account will become overdrawn / exceed an overdraft limit as a result of the intended payment 21.
+Functionality - payment initiation For example, even if an international payment can only be made through a web browser when a PSU accesses the ASPSP directly, the PSU should be able to make an international payment via a PISP irrespective of authentication channel.
+25. Functionality - payment status This deals with the status of payment and more specifically, to meet the regulatory requirement as per PSR Reg.
 69(2)(b).
-Currently, the "Payment Status End point" allows an ASPSP to and payment execution (pending, rejected, or accepted) at the point in time, when the ASPSP receives the payment order from the PISP for execution. provide the TPP with a status message regarding the payment initiation
+Currently, the "Payment Status End point" allows an ASPSP to provide the TPP with a status message regarding the payment initiation and payment execution (pending, rejected, or accepted) at the point in time, when the ASPSP receives the payment order from the PISP for execution.